-Multiple studies have shown that bullying at the workplace is becoming epidemic for organizations.
+Multiple studies have shown that bullying at the workplace is becoming an epidemic for organizations.
 It often targets highly talented and motivated employees and it has a significant financial and organizational impact on companies.

 But where does constructive criticism ends and where does bullying begin?